 One of the most common New Year’s fitness resolutions is “I want to get in shape.”
 But what does that actually mean?

 Setting broad goals like “I want to get in shape” creates no accountability.
 Having specific goals is the key to reaching your goals.
 “I want to lose 4 inches off my waist” is specific.
-So is “I want to run 11.5 seconds in the 100-meter dash.”
+If you can’t measure it, track it, or schedule it, it’s not a goal.
+It’s a wish.
 When you are specific, you create accountability and purpose with what you want to do.

-To get specific, list one to three things you want to do with your training and nutrition.
+To get specific, list one to three things you want to do with your training, nutrition, and physique.
 And be specific about making sure you get the job done.

 2) Don’t Broadcast Your Plans All Over The World